From Urinary Incontinence to Pelvic Pain: How to Talk About Sex Health Issues with Your Partner

 START THE CONVERSATION THE RIGHT WAY

 Let them know there’s something you want to talk about and that it feels sensitive, awkward, etc—whatever emotion is alive in you.
+And then dive in.

 Read More: A Simple Technique to Help You Start Talking to Your Partner About Sex